 What causes Copper Deficiency in goats?

 A lack of copper in your goat herd can occur due to a deficiency in the soil and feed.
 This is considered a primary deficiency.
-Copper deficiency can also be caused by certain minerals in the water, soil, or feed that can block the absorption of the copper.
-This is a secondary deficiency.

 What Copper Bolus brand should you use?